-- Enhanced evidence-based knowledge and awareness of disaster risks and of self-protection and self-preparedness measures. - Improved sharing of risk information and development of a culture of risk prevention. - Strengthened participation of volunteers and civil society in DRM, including youth, vulnerable groups and persons with disabilities. - Enhanced availability of tools and guidelines on increasing risk awareness. - Strengthened community engagement in the process of disaster resilience building.
+- Enhanced personal and household preparedness for disasters across the EU. - Enhanced evidence-based knowledge, understanding and awareness of disaster risks. - Improved sharing of risk information and development of a culture of risk prevention and preparedness. - Strengthened participation of volunteers and civil society in DRM, including youth, vulnerable groups, and persons with disabilities. - Enhanced availability of tools and guidelines on increasing risk awareness. - Strengthened community engagement in the process of disaster resilience building.